jedevc/fyp-report/report.md

 kinds, we can establish a simple function that maps concrete types into their respective abstract types. **more elaboration**

-When checking for compatibility between two types, it's not sufficient to check that a type is identical to another type, like in more strongly-typed languages; instead we need to verify that a type can be used in the context of another type.
-For example, in C, integers are effectively used as Boolean, pointers are used as integers, etc. To help express this, we construct a directed meta-type graph, with the vertices as meta-types, and the edges as valid implicit conversions:
+When checking for compatibility between two types, its not sufficient to check that a type is identical to another type, like in more strongly-typed languages; instead, we need to verify that a type can be used in the context of another type.
+For example, in C, integers are effectively used as Boolean, pointers are used as integers, etc. To help express this, we construct a directed meta-type graph, with the vertices as meta-types and the edges as valid implicit conversions:

 ![Meta-type graph](assets/diagrams/meta_types/graph.svg){ width=50% }